Adolf von Deines

-Johann Georg Adolf Ritter von Deines (May 30, 1845–November 17, 1911) was a Prussian soldier, diplomat, and educator, as well as a member of the lower nobility.

-As a member of the Prussian Army, Deines rose to the rank of Cavalry General, and served as aide-de-camp to Kaiser Wilhelm II.
+Johann Georg Adolf Ritter von Deines (May 30, 1845 – November 17, 1911) was a Prussian soldier, diplomat, and educator, as well as a member of the Prussian and Austrian nobility.
+As a soldier in the Prussian Army, Deines rose to the rank of Cavalry General, and served as aide-de-camp to Kaiser Wilhelm II., under whose rule he also served as military attaché to the Prussian diplomatic missions in both Madrid and Vienna.
 In addition to his military duties, Deines also served as Obergouverneur, or military-governor, to the Kaiser's sons.
 In this capacity, Deines oversaw the complete reconstruction of the system in which the princes were educated, shifting from a court-based theoretical system of education to a hands-on, physical style of learning that brought the princes into close contact with boys of varying rank in order to give them a well-rounded understanding of the world, removed from the strictures and pretenses of traditional royal education.

 Life

 Early life and family

-Deines was born on May 30, 1845, in Hanau, then part of the Electorate of Hesse.
+Deines was born on May 30, 1845, in Hanau, then part of Electoral Hesse.
 He was the second child and only son of Friedrich Wilhelm Ludwig Hermann Deines (1818–1901) and Susette Henriette Emilie (née Pfeiffer; 1816–1866).
-His father belonged to a landowning family with roots in Roßdorf bei Hanau dating back to the 16th century, which was ennobled in 1847.
+His father belonged to a Protestant landowning family with roots in Roßdorf bei Hanau dating back to the 16th century, which was ennobled in 1847.
 In addition to managing his family's estates, Ludwig Deines occasionally stood in for Alexis, Landgrave of Hesse-Philippsthal-Barchfeld in his capacity as deputy in the Kommunallandtag Kassel, or municipal parliament, between 1868 and 1885.
 Although he turned down a post on the Hanau City Council in 1876, Ludwig served on the Kreistag Hanau, or District Council, until he retired from public duties in 1891.
 Deines's paternal grandfather was Johann Michael Deines (von Deines after 1847).
 Through his grandfather, Deines was a descendant of Maria Pachelbel, sister of the organist and composer Johann Pachelbel.